-I think we’ve all had enough of reading lists about the 50 greatest rappers of all time.
-The peak-moment for this category when a couple years was when The Brew Podcast posted up a list that had Joe Budden at the number three spot.
-It’s all been downhill from there.
+I think we’ve all had enough of reading lists about the 50 best rappers of all time.
+The peak-moment for this category when a couple years ago, The Brew Podcast posted up a list that had Joe Budden at the number three spot, behind Nas and Jay-Z. It’s all been downhill from there.

 So we’re going to do things a little differently here.
 We’re going to list our top 50 rappers (surprise, surprise), but we’re going to try and talk about them through the lens of their best song.
 We’re trying to do something different here, and by picking their best song, we’re also looking to talk about the record that best represents that rapper.